External Hard Drive Not Showing Up on Mac (Sequoia)? 8 Fixes

 Normally, when you plug your external hard drive into your Mac, you should be able to easily find it on the desktop or under "Locations" in the Finder sidebar.
 However, sometimes, it doesn't appear.
 Wondering why and how to fix this?
 Read on.

-In this blog post, you'll learn why your external hard drive isn't showing up on your Mac and what to do about it.
+In this blog post, you'll learn why your external hard drive isn't showing up on your Mac (Sequoia) and what to do about it.

 Let's get started.

-Why Your Mac Doesn't Recognize External Hard Drive?
+Why Doesn't Your Mac Recognize External Hard Drive?

 Not being able to find your external hard drive on your Mac can be frustrating.
 But don't panic.
 Let's start by finding out why your Mac can't read your external hard drive.